50 Top Fintech Startups to Watch in 2026

 Business owner working on computer.

-Disclaimer: With so many exciting fintech startup companies launching and growing worldwide, we aren’t able to cover them all.
-Furthermore, the startups that are listed below are not officially ranked and are listed in no particular order.
+Disclaimer: With so many exciting fintech startups launching and growing worldwide, we aren’t able to cover them all.
+The startups listed below are not officially ranked and appear in no particular order.
+Total funding figures reflect cumulative disclosed equity financing as of May 2026.
+Figures exclude debt facilities, credit lines, AUM, and token raises.

 1. Mercury